Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Are Japanese massage chairs worth the premium over Chinese-made chairs?

 For buyers who prioritize therapeutic precision, longevity, and a nuanced massage quality over feature count, yes.
-For buyers who want SL-track coverage, 4D rollers, and full airbag compression at the $5,000 to $7,000 range, Chinese-manufactured chairs often provide more features per dollar.
+For buyers who want SL-track coverage, 4D rollers, and full airbag compression in the upper-mid tier, Chinese-manufactured chairs often provide more features per dollar.
 The right choice depends on which qualities matter most to you.
 A buyer who values roller precision and a 15-year lifespan will find Japanese chairs worth the premium.
 A buyer who needs SL-track glute coverage for sciatica may find a well-built Chinese-manufactured SL-track chair a better match.

 How do I know if a chair is actually Japanese-manufactured?